TritonDataCenter/rfd/rfd/0082/README.md

 - Does SAPI ListInstances support paging?
 It'll need to.
   Answer: No, it does not support pagging.
 Indeed, it attempts to load every existing instance by looping on moray findObjects in batches of 1000.

-- SAPI CreateInstance, UpgradeInstance and DeleteInstance should work for agent instances.
+Some current tickets:

+- AGENT-1053: "Note that my plan is to provide support for new agent setup by cn-agent and use it for cmon-agent update this week" --pedro

+## M5: gz-tools, dockerlogger and sdcadm

+- Update 'sdcadm' installation to have an instance UUID.
+- Headnode setup and 'sdcadm ex update-other' changes to add 'gz-tools' and 'sdcadm' services.
+- cn-agent changes so the 'dockerlogger', 'gz-tools', and 'sdcadm' instance UUID and image uuid are included in 'server.agents'.
+- Having an 'sdcadm' service might surprise some parts of 'sdcadm up'.
+  Ensure 'sdcadm up' skips 'sdcadm' and points to 'sdcadm self-update' appropriately.
+Ensure that 'sdcadm create sdcadm' doesn't work.
+  (Related issue: TOOLS-1585)
+- Updating 'gz-tools': Either get 'sdcadm ex update-gz-tools' to update the SAPI service and instances accordingly, or do the part from M4 for moving to using 'sdcadm up' for updating gz-tools.
 - Get a service for 'gz-tools' and instances, and move to using 'sdcadm up' for updating gz-tools.
 This will obsolete 'sdcadm experimental update-gz-tools'.

-Some current tickets:

-- AGENT-1053: "Note that my plan is to provide support for new agent setup by cn-agent and use it for cmon-agent update this week" --pedro

 ## Trent's scratch notes